Tyrrrz/Ressy/Readme.md

 ```

 > **Note**:
-> If there are multiple version info resources, this method retrieves the first one it finds, while giving preference to resources with lower ordinal name (ID) and in the neutral language.
+> If there are multiple version info resources, this method retrieves the first one it finds, giving preference to resources with lower ordinal name (ID) and in the neutral language.

 When working with version info resources that include multiple attribute tables (bound to different language and code page pairs), you can use the `GetAttribute(...)` method to query a specific attribute.
-This method searches through all attribute tables (while giving preference to tables in the neutral language) and returns the first matching value it finds:
+This method searches through all attribute tables (giving preference to tables in the neutral language) and returns the first matching value it finds:

 ```csharp
 // ...